andifalk/client-certificate-demo/README.md

 But first we have to export the certificate from the existing keystore _myuser-client.p12_:

 1. Open keystore with the Keystore Explorer.
 Select _myuser-client.p12_ in file dialog.
-2. Then right click on the single entry and select _Export/Export certificate chain_ and then export the certificate to _src/main/resources/myuser.cer_.
+2. Then right-click on the single entry and select _Export/Export certificate chain_ and then export the certificate to _src/main/resources/myuser.cer_.

 ![CertExport](images/cert_export.png)